While there are countless hairstyles for men to choose from, one of the classic go-to looks for many is the crew cut.

-Whether you ask your barber today for a crew cut, or go back in time and ask for the same look 50 years ago, your hair would still be on trend as the hairstyle is a timeless staple that will continue to be a common pick for men long into the future.
+Whether you ask your barber today for this haircut, or go back in time and ask for the same look 50 years ago, your hair would still be on trend as the hairstyle is a timeless staple that will continue to be a common pick for men long into the future.

-However, if you are a fan of this look but want to give it a unique twist, there are a couple variations and styling/cutting techniques that can give your crew cut a modern edge.
+However, if you are a fan of this look but want to give it a unique twist, there are a couple of variations and styling/cutting techniques that can give you a modern edge version of this hairstyle.

-Read on to learn more about this classic style, including what exactly to ask your barber, how to style and maintain it, and a list of crew cuts and their famous owners.
+Read on to learn more about this classic style, including what exactly to ask your barber, how to style and maintain it, a list of different versions of this style and their famous owners.

-If you don’t know what a crew cut is, just take a walk at your local park or stop by your grocery store and you are bound to see a couple — they are really that popular.
+If you don’t know what this is, just take a walk at your local park or stop by your grocery store and you are bound to see a couple — they are really that popular.

 A crew cut is essentially a very clean haircut, where the sides are buzzed tightly and the hair gradually starts getting longer above the ear and up to the top of the head.